Japan

 the name of iri.

-Kyoto is considered the cultural heart of Japan, with numerous temples, gardens & other historical landmarks scattered across the city.
-Slower and more deliberate in pace, it’s traditional architecture creates an atmospheric city that makes you feel like you were in a different time in Japan.
+Kyoto is considered the cultural heart of Japan, with numerous temples, gardens and other historical landmarks scattered across the city.
+Slower and more deliberate in pace, its traditional architecture creates an atmosphere that makes you feel like you were in a different time in Japan.

 Jumping onto a rickshaw tour, the guide will give you a run down of Kyoto’s history and past.
 They’ll also show you the best locations for picturesque photos.

-There are many hidden side streets & alleys to explore, not just tourists but even locals seem to carry a camera.
+There are many hidden side streets and alleys to explore, not just tourists but even locals seem to carry a camera.

 Even with crowds, Kyoto isn’t as loud as the other cities.